Screenshots may differ slightly depending on software version.

 For Mixture 1 Components, select 3 from the droplist.
-(Notice that Design-Expert offers the option for adding a second mixture, for example in a two-layer cake, film, or coating.
+(Notice that Stat-Ease offers the option for adding a second mixture, for example in a two-layer cake, film, or coating.
 For the number of Numeric Factors choose 3.
 Leave Categoric Factors at zero, but keep in mind for future experimentation that you can add discrete variables – such as who supplies a given component.

 Press Next and enter the Total for mixture components (fish types) at 100 and Units as %.
 Then enter fish names as shown below.
 Low limits remain zero.
 Set all high limits to 100.

 Press Next to move on to the process design factors.
 Enter factor names, units, and ranges (low – L and high – L) as shown below.

 Press Next to define the model you want to design for the combination of mixture and process variables in this experiment.
 The default model is quadratic by quadratic.
 Click the Edit model button and change the default for Process Order to Linear.

 Click the OK button to implement the change.
 Now, consider your “candidate” points.
 Normally only some of these points would actually make it to the design, but by choosing the User Defined option, you get all of them.
 However, there’s a problem—the Mixture candidate set of points (Mixture tab at upper-left screen box) contains more points than those chosen by Cornell.
 Fix this by clicking off Axial check blends, and Interior check blends.
 Only vertices, centers of edges, and overall centroid should now be checked.
 Press Calculate points to get a count — this subtotals to 7 for the mixture candidate points.